tp-codings/KITTIVIS_3D/README.md

 # KITTIVIS_3D with nuScenes:
 In general, the tools are completely agnostic about the data source.
 Essentially, it is only relevant that the data is in the correct KITTI format at the time of processing.
 For using KITTI scenes, the steps and instructions described above can be followed.
 If you want to use a different dataset like nuScenes or Waymo, it needs to be converted first.
 In this tool suite, a prototype procedure for using the nuScenes dataset is implemented.
 The following sections explain what can be done, how it's done, what cannot be done, and what problems still exist.
+Short form: Visualization and object detection in visualization tool works (no GT-Data), training and evaluating a model does not work.

+## Preparing nuScenes data for visualization: nuscenes_kitti_converter.py

 # Open Issues